 Finally, courts need to more judiciously impose probation requirements – not as a default in almost every sentencing order – but with the understanding that it imposes burdens on defendants from missed work, additional expenses, and social stigma.
 Probation violations, even minor ‘technical’ ones like missed meetings with probation officers or failure to pay fees, can result in a trip back to jail or even prison, and that practice needs to end.
-Other sanctions are available, such as community service or home monitoring.
+Other sanctions are available, such as community service.
 Filling our jails and prisons with technical probation violators isn’t making American society any safer.

 3) Make Corrections More Humane and Effective, and Less Profitable